dvd42/Tweet_Classification_Model/README.md

 ### Results
 The **accuracy** classifying a single tweet is around **78%**.
-If we are evaluating users or hashtags this is a very good accuracy since given 800 tweets only the probability of the model misclassifying 400 of them is around 2.582249878086966e-280.
+If we are evaluating users or hashtags this is a very good accuracy since given 800 tweets only the probability of the model misclassifying 400 of them is really low.
 Here we show a couple of examples.

 If you analyze **#sad** you will get:
 Sad is a negative hashtag